coollabsio/coolify/CONTRIBUTING.md

 You need to have [Docker Engine](https://docs.docker.com/engine/install/) installed locally.

-#### Setup a local development environment
+#### Steps for local setup

-- Copy `.env.template` to `.env` and set the `COOLIFY_APP_ID` environment variable to something cool.
+1. Copy `.env.template` to `.env` and set the `COOLIFY_APP_ID` environment variable to something cool.
-- Install dependencies with `pnpm install`.
+2. Install dependencies with `pnpm install`.
-- Need to create a local SQlite database with `pnpm db:push`.
+3. Need to create a local SQlite database with `pnpm db:push`.

-  - This will apply all migrations at `db/dev.db`.
+   This will apply all migrations at `db/dev.db`.

-- Seed the database with base entities with `pnpm db:seed`
+4. Seed the database with base entities with `pnpm db:seed`
-- You can start coding after starting `pnpm dev`.
+5. You can start coding after starting `pnpm dev`.

-#### How to start after you set up your local fork?

-This repository works better with [pnpm](https://pnpm.io) due to the lock file.
-I recommend you to give it a try and use `pnpm` as well because it is cool and efficient!

-You need to have [Docker Engine](https://docs.docker.com/engine/install/) installed locally.

 ## 🧑‍💻 Developer contribution